molivier-io/docker-awstats/README.md

 * under `/var/local/log` the log files, although you can determine log-locations/filenames in your `.env` or `.conf` file

 As `awstats` keeps its data onder `/var/lib/awstats` you will need to make that dir persistent over restarts, as a Docker Volume either mapped from a local dir on you host or an explicit Docker Volume.
+Just ensure it belongs to UID/GID 101, which are nginx IDs in alpine containers.

 ## Awstats Documentation